 Next on the list of the best investing books for beginners is a very underrated book, The Coffeehouse Investor by Bill Schultheis.
-It’s a fantastic book for anyone that feels intimidated by the stock market.
+It’s a fantastic book for anyone that’s limited themselves to investing in GICs because they’re intimidated by the stock market.

 The book highlights the wisdom of simplifying your investment decisions, which not only translates to you getting better stock market returns but also means that you will have more time to follow other interests you have in life.

 It’s a short read (it’s only 224 pages long), but for the novice investor dreaming of making it big overnight, this book serves as an excellent reminder of why that kind of thinking is impractical and provides simple advice on what you should do to improve your returns.

 #7 The Essays Of Warren Buffett (By Warren Buffett)

 The Essays of Warren Buffett: Lessons for Corporate America is a collection of Buffet’s shareholder letters (from Berkshire Hathaway) and other writings.
 He can easily be considered one of the most successful investors in modern history.